gszauer/2DOpenTKFramework/README.md

 #OpenAL
 The framework uses OpenAL to play audio.
 OpenAL is not something that is installed on your system by default, the installer is included in this repository as ```OpenALDriver.zip```, you can also download it from [the official OpenAL website](https://www.openal.org/downloads/)

 Anyone playing your games will also need to have OpenAL installed.
-We will talk about how to bundle OpenAL with your installer at a later point.
+We will talk about how to bundle OpenAL with your installer at a later point, for now just have it installed on your machine.

 #Create project
 * Open up **Visual Studio** and make a new _"Console Application"_ project.